langston-barrett/mogglo/doc/guide.md

 ```
 { $f($x); $y + $z; }
 ```
-It might only match blocks with exactly two statements.
-It might match a block that contains a call *immediately* followed by an addition.
-In fact, Mogglo interprets this pattern as matching any block that contains a function call and is followed *at some point* by an addition.
+It might only match blocks with exactly two statements, a call and an addition.
+It might match a block that contains any number of statements, as long as there is call followed *immediately* by an addition.
+In fact, Mogglo interprets this pattern as matching any block that contains any number of statements, including a function call that is followed *at some point* by an addition.

 ## Lua